 Feeling shaky on the application process?
 Here's a crib sheet for crossing "life insurance" off your 2018 money resolution list.

-- Decide between term life or permanent life.
+Decide between term life or permanent life.
 Eyes glossing over already?
 No worries.
-You most likely need term life insurance (80% to 90% of people do.)
+You most likely need term life insurance (most people do.)
 Permanent life insurance, which doubles as an investment vehicle, is appropriate if you've got a complicated estate, like Warren Buffett.
 Are you Warren Buffett?
 Fair enough.
 You can learn about permanent life insurance options here.

 Life insurance is a major decision — and we've got plenty of educational resources designed to help you make an informed purchase.
 Visit our life insurance learn center if you have questions about any our crib notes above!